xing/hops/packages/config/README.md

 # Usage

 Please find a list of the default options below.
-They can be set in your project's package.json.
+They can be set in your project's package.json (or dedicated files - see below).
 You can extend hops-config within your project allowing you to use it to configure your isomorphic applications.

 ## Available Options